Swastik0308/leetcode-java/README.md

-# This is the repo you can find the solutions for the leetcode problems
+# This is the repo where you can find the solutions for the leetcode problems
 # WORK IN PROGRESS !!